There are two fundamental pathways of change: the less traveled Path of Dignity, or the worn-out Path of Tragedy.

 The article went on to say: “In 1967, to expedite Pitt’s expansion, the General State Assembly (GSA) stepped in and, invoking eminent domain condemned all the buildings in the two-block area south of Forbes Avenue between Oakland Avenue and South Bouquet Street, and sent eviction notices to tenants and business owners there, many of whom were long-term occupants.
 The GSA also declared that only academic buildings could be developed in the two-block area, a position that became important later.”
 The two-block area referenced above was located across the street from Forbes Field.

 In 1971, the university demolished Forbes Field.
 Prior to the university’s invoking eminent domain and demolishing Forbes Field, over 200 longtime residents and only about a dozen students were living on South Bouquet Street.
 Today, only two longtime residents and about 800 students live there.
+Eminent domain is meant to be exercised for the public good, not for the selfish interests of a university.
+The invoking of eminent domain was a catastrophic social injustice.
 The residential cleansing of South Bouquet Street, including many of the elderly whose families had called it home for generations, is almost complete.

 That street is one example of the domination and manipulation inherent in the Litchfield Consciousness.
 University administrators knowingly used manipulative lies to the community by saying that constructing two Bouquet Garden dormitory buildings in that eminent domain area would remove students from the residential neighborhood.
 They used the same lies to justify the construction of dormitory buildings in other parts of Oakland, while at the same time increasing their student enrollment to nearly 30,000 students.